ambar-ashish/interview-prep/system-design/High Level Design/Fundamentals/Sharding.md

 With sharding, both read and write performance goes up if implemented properly.

+Sharding is of 2 types: Algorithm based and User Defined Sharding(preferred).

+**Sharding approach based on application**
+1. Sharding by Customer, Tenant(Multi-tenant application)
+2. Sharding by location
+3. Sharding based on Time(Ex: Railway reservation system)

 Example:

 We can partition the database using the userId/requestId of the user.
 We can have 7 partitions from userID from A-D, then E-F.. and so on.